Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Farthrow facility.
 He’d heard about it, of course, by unofficial Champion means.
 Allied Clans were careful to let each other know just enough about each other’s big projects to allay suspicions, and Daar *had* initially been suspicious of the Farthrow project.
 It was ambitious, and if successful could radically alter the Gao’s prospects.
 A lot of Clan Stoneback scoffed at the idea that the Longear *‘geeks’* might ever pose a threat to the established economic order, but Daar knew better than to sneer at geeks.
 They tended to come up with the nastiest ploys.

 Fortunately, Meereo was an even more savvy political animal than he was an engineer.
 Daar had once invited Meereo over for freshly-killed game and a friendly and competitive game of chaseball between Clans, which then inevitably devolved into a massacre of boisterous wrestling.
-Meereo knew how to fight but he was *tiny* and the result was…satisfyingly predictable.
-He’d politely put up just enough of a fight before capitulating, both physically and metaphorically, and once everyone was happy and trusting and the pecking order had been sorted out…he shared the details.
+Meereo knew how to fight but he was *tiny* and the result was... satisfyingly predictable.
+He’d politely put up just enough of a fight before capitulating, both physically and metaphorically, and once everyone was happy and trusting and the pecking order had been sorted out... he shared the details.

 The actual Farthrow generator was buried in a sub-basement somewhere, Daar knew.
 The humans had commandeered the facility’s ground floor and converted it into a thrumming command center.
 Intel analysts were bustling around like worker insects, assorted officers and NCOs were shuttling in and out like Goldpaw auctioneers at a livestock market, and there was a constrained quality to the susurrus of people hard at work.
 Not quiet, but not loud either.
 Just intensely industrious.